I can’t hear in noise! Wireless microphones for hearing aids

 Hearing aids are far from perfect at mimicking the cocktail party effect, especially beyond the critical distance.
 Wireless microphones help to overcome some of these issues but awareness needs to be raised.
 It is a simple concept that has incredible benefits but is unfortunately underutilised.

-If you are reading this and feel you would benefit from a wireless microphone contact your audiologist or write to us below so we can guide you in the right direction.
+If you are reading this and feel you would benefit from a wireless microphone contact us today.